websanco/liferay-learn/docs/dxp/latest/en/building-applications/objects/integrating-objects-with-third-party-services/using-google-sheets-with-objects/using-integrately-to-sync-object-data-with-google-sheets.md

    ![Click New Automation.](./using-integrately-to-sync-object-data-with-google-sheets/images/01.png)

-1. Add the *Webhook* app to the automation.
+1. Add the *Webhook/API Integration* app to the automation.

    ![Search for and select Webhook/API Integration.](./using-integrately-to-sync-object-data-with-google-sheets/images/02.png)